 I see things from post-modern, existential, East-West, and experiential perspectives.
 Those are a lot of fancy terms for a few simple concepts.
 By post-modern I mean that we, as individuals and groups, author our own understandings of the world.
 It can be how we understand it that contributes to our suffering.
 By existential I mean that we are each unique and responsible for our own being in the world.
 We can decrease our suffering by facing what we fear and working through it, and thereby become free of it.
 East-West psychology draws from scientific Western concepts, such as behavioral therapy, as well as Eastern concepts such as the Buddhist ideas of emptiness and interconnectedness.
 Experiential means that primacy is given to one’s own felt experience of being in the world.
 In the West, we tend to overvalue the cognitive and devalue feelings, leading to an imbalance where we unknowingly make emotional decisions disguised by rationalizations and justifications.

 As a therapist, I place high value on the person who is my client.
 I will listen to your story, helping you to explore hopes, fears, meaning, and values.
+I use a variety of techniques to explore difficult feelings.
+This is difficult work, but it is where people experience the most recovery and growth.
 I will walk with you on your path, sometimes supporting you and other times challenging you.
 I will help you find a way of being in the world that works for you.
 It will not be easy, but it can potentially be very rewarding.

 For couples and family therapy, I look at the system as a whole, and work with you to transform stuck, unhealthy patterns into healthy ones.